- Jessica Bontjes, Account Executive , Microsoft

 - Organizations have and generate overwhelming amounts of information, proliferating in a number of disparate systems.

-- The new generation of content management systems are designed to personalize the user experience with great selections of features and add-ons.
+- The new generation of content management systems is designed to personalize the user experience with great selections of features and add-ons.
 But choices mean understanding business goals and information requirements and carefully planning how this new powerful system will look and feel.

 - Many content management teams assume they should just transfer folder structures and existing content into SharePoint, but getting maximum power out of SharePoint means moving away from folders and org chart-based silos and toward a meaningful user experience powered by good structures.